-My French dip sandwich is one of the most popular recipes on the blog!
+This French Dip Sandwich is one of the most popular recipes we have published!
 It’s such an easy recipe and it’s made in the crockpot.
 Your whole family will love this one and your house will smell amazing while these are in the slow cooker.

 These slow cooker French dip sandwiches will just melt in your mouth!
 They’re so easy to toss together in the morning and you’ll come home to a delicious smelling house and the most amazing French dip sandwich ever!